Symphony No. 25 (Michael Haydn): Discography

 Whether or not a recording includes Mozart's introduction depends in part on whether the disc is part of a collection of Mozart or Haydn symphonies.

 Bohdan Warchal's box set of Haydn symphonies on the CPO label only includes what Haydn wrote, and the same is true of Matthias Bamert's recording with the London Mozart Players and Patrick Gallois' with the Czech Chamber Philharmonic Orchestra Pardubice; all three put this symphony together with other Haydn symphonies.
-However, Christopher Hogwood's recording of Mozart's complete symphonies on the Éditions de l'Oiseau-Lyre, (included in the appendix as Mozart's Symphony No. 37, K444) contains the slow introduction.
+However, Christopher Hogwood's recording of Mozart's complete symphonies on the Éditions de l'Oiseau-Lyre, (included in the appendix as Mozart's Symphony No. 37, K. 444) contains the slow introduction.
 The Lausanne Chamber Orchestra, conducted by Christian Zacharias, however, includes, besides this one and Symphony No. 11, his Requiem for the death of Count Archbishop Sigismund von Schrattenbach.
+Nicholas Ward conducted the Northern Chamber Orchestra in another interpretation of the symphony with the introduction added by Mozart.